Mirko and Slavko: Background and history

 Mirko and Slavko episodes (as well as the other comics from Nikad robom) were published as 32-page comics, with 16 pages printed in color, in the format of 14,5x20,5 cm.
 Prior to Mirko and Slavko, the comics from Nikad robom edition were sold in 35,000 to 50,000 copies.
 However, stories of Mirko and Slavko were excellently received, and gradually upstaged all the other comics from Nikad robom series.
-The editors of Dečje novine decided to risk and print Mirko and Slavko in 120,000 copies, but soon found out that the demand for Mirko and Slavko was even larger.
+The editors of Dečje novine decided to risk and print Mirko and Slavko in 120,000 copies, but soon found out that demand for the comic was even larger.
 At its peak of popularity, an episode of the comic was sold in more than 200,000 copies.
 The comic was also published in Slovenian and Macedonian language, in magazines like Naš koutek, Drugarče and Jednota.
 Gradually, other artists started working with Žižović on the comic: they would usually draw minor characters and background, and Žižović would later add main characters.
 Artists which worked with Žižović on Mirko and Slavko include Živorad Atanacković, Ratomir Petrović, Branko Plavšić, Milan Vranešević, Mile Rančić, Leo Korelc, Brana Nikolić, Nikola Mitrović "Kokan", Slaviša Ćirović, Stevica Živanov and others.
 The stories were initially written by Žižović himself, and later by various writers; the most successful ones were written by journalist Žarko Vukosavljević.

 In 1975, the comic celebrated the publication of the 500th issue.
 However, by this time the comic's popularity had already heavily declined.
-By the mid-1970s in Yugoslavia comics were already perceived as a form of art, and a younger generation of comic artists and critics pronounced Mirko and Slavko outdated.
+By the mid-1970s, comics were in Yugoslavia already perceived as a form of art, and younger generation of comic artists and critics pronounced Mirko and Slavko outdated.
 They criticized the drawings, plots, dialogues and stereotypical characters.
 By some reports, the criticism of the comic was heavily supported by a Dečje novine competitor which published foreign comics.
 In 1979, Dečje novine finally cancelled the comic.

 Plot and characters

 Prior to the invasion of Yugoslavia, young Mirko was a baker's apprentice somewhere in Šumadija.
 After the Axis occupation of Yugoslavia, Mirko decided to join the Partisans, exchanging two breads for a gun with a soldier of the defeated and disbanded Royal Yugoslav Army.
 In the initial three episodes, Mirko's comrades are two other young Partisans, Zoran and Boško, Boško dying in a battle with German soldiers.
 In episode four, the character of Slavko was introduced.

 While Mirko is always brave and determined, Slavko tends to hesitate and sometimes can even get scared.
-That is why Mirko is typically armed with MP 40, which was usually reserved for partisan commanders, while Slavko is typically armed with a regular rifle.
+Mirko is typically armed with MP 40 submachine gun, which was usually reserved for partisan commanders, while Slavko is typically armed with a regular rifle.